FAQs for anyone interested in joining the Club

 We grade our walks so walkers know what to expect on a walk.

-Membership Fees can be paid by Bank Transfer OR by PayPal.
+Membership Fees can be paid by PayPal.

 Please make sure you pay your Membership Fees before completing the Membership Form.
 You will need your Payment Reference when you complete the Form.